 The all-new Mazda3 brings a touch of class to the hatchback segment, even in the lower tiers of its comprehensive new range.

-Hyundai’s more sophisticated take on its i30 N, the Fastback, is like a lunatic in a tailored suit as we found out when we took one for a spin.
+Hyundai’s more sophisticated four-door coupé take on its i30 N hot hatch, the Fastback, is like a lunatic in a tailored suit as we found out when we took one for a spin.